Pomegranate Health

 A podcast about the culture of medicine.

-You'll hear clinicians, researchers and advocates discuss all aspects of professionalism and quality improvement in healthcare.
-This includes clinical ethics, diagnostic bias, better communication and more equitable systems.
+You'll hear clinicians, researchers and advocates discuss all aspects of professional practice healthcare.
+This includes clinical judgement, ethics, diagnostic bias, better communication and more equitable health systems.

-For a sampler of these diverse themes of professional practice take a listen to Episode 132 and Episode 135.
+For a sampler of these diverse themes take a listen to Episode 132 and Episode 135.

-Feel free to leave feedback in the comments section for each episode or send it to us via email at podcast@racp.edu.au.
+Please leave feedback in the comments section for each episode or send an email to podcast@racp.edu.au.

 Latest episodes